Discover Papagayo Beach & Papagayo Peninsula – golden sand beaches, small coves & turquoise waters. Just a stone’s throw away from Playa Blanca!

 Is it worth visiting Papagayo Beach in Lanzarote?

-Without a doubt, Papagayo Beach is one of the best beaches in Europe we have visited.
+Without a doubt, Papagayo Beach is one of the best beaches in Spain we have visited.
 While on Lanzarote is a must-see place.
 Papagayo beaches are the perfect escape from the more touristy areas and probably one of the best day trip destinations in Lanzarote.

 The only consideration is how to get to the beach.
 So if you travel with children or people with walking difficulty this can be a challenging trip.
 Make sure to rent a car in Lanzarote so you can enjoy this stunning beach right at the end of Papagayo Peninsula.